 *Please Note: Pricing is Subject to Change at Any Time.

-Backcountry campsites at Craig Lake State Park are available on a first come first serve basis.
-Advance reservation for overnight lodging or day-use shelters can be made up to one year in advance.
+Backcountry campsites at Craig Lake State Park are available on a first-come first-serve basis.
+Advance reservations for overnight lodging or day-use shelters can be made up to one year in advance.
 Reservations can be made 24/7 by visiting www.midnrreservations.com or Mon-Fri: 8am–8pm, or Sat-Sun: 9am–5pm by calling 1-800-44PARKS (1-800-447-2757).

 Log on to: www.michigan.gov/craiglake

 851 County Road Ake • Champion, MI 49841

 Twitter: @craiglakestpk • Facebook: CraigLakeSP